Small Business Grants

 Small Business Grant Pros

-- You do not have to pay small business grants back.
+- You do not have to pay them back.
 Once you’ve qualified for and received the grant, the money is yours so long as you follow the stipulations and requirements of the grant.

 - They are super easy to find online.
-You don’t have to search high and low for small business grants to apply for; you can easily find them through a quick online search cost-free.
+You don’t have to search high and low to apply for them; you can easily find them through a quick online search cost-free.

 - There is an increasing number of grants available.
-In recent years, the amount of small business grants has grown, making it a little less competitive to get a grant of your own.
+In recent years, the amount has grown, making it a little less competitive to get a grant of your own.

 Small Business Grant Cons

 - The application process can be taxing.
-Small business grants are challenging to obtain, as there are specific requirements your business has to meet during the application process.
-Additionally, applying for small business grants can be extremely time-consuming due to the amount of paperwork required to apply.
+It is challenging to obtain, as there are specific requirements your business has to meet during the application process.
+Additionally, applying for it can be extremely time-consuming due to the amount of paperwork required to apply.